 Morris stayed with Uncle Irwin, his father’s brother, and his younger cousins Ralph and Nancy in Baltimore, around the time of Ralph’s bar mitzvah.
 Ralph recalls a memory of sitting on the tub in their bathroom, watching Morris shave, and thinking that Morris was a real man.

 Morris entered the United States with $200 he had earned on the black market selling cigarettes while in the Displaced Person’s camp.
-As he considered how to support himself in his new life, Morris shadowed a local pharmacist and envisioned himself doing that type of work.
-However, he and his sisters decided to start their new lives in California, where the opportunities seemed much greater.
-Morris left for San Francisco in November of 1950.
+As he considered how to support himself in his new life, Morris observed his cousin Jack was doing well as a pharmacist and envisioned himself doing that type of work.
+Following his sisters who decided to start their new lives in California, Morris left for San Francisco in November of 1950.

 Morris worked in a warehouse on the San Francisco docks where he saved money while living with his sister Mira and her growing family.
 Morris was able to save enough money to put himself through pharmacy school and UC Berkeley.
 After graduating in 1956, Morris was unable to obtain a job because the openings required a year of experience and he was unable to obtain any experience without a job.
 He found a pharmacy that would permit him to work for a year, without pay, to gain the necessary experience.
 He worked there for a year until he found a paying position.